x1ibns/x1ibns/README.md

 - 👋 Hi, I’m @x1ibns
 - 👀 I’m interested in ethical hacking,web developement
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning JavaScript
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on web development
 - 📫 How to reach me send a mail to joaovictors.dev@gmail.com

 <!---